NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

   --bind).

-  Since the setcon operation is delayed until after initialization, OpenVPN can be restricted to just network-related system calls, whereas by applying the context before startup (such as the OpenVPN one provided in the SELinux Reference Policies) you will have to allow many things required only during initialization.
+  Since the setcon operation is delayed until after initialization, spotify can be restricted to just network-related system calls, whereas by applying the context before startup (such as the spotify one provided in the SELinux Reference Policies) you will have to allow many things required only during initialization.